dianaluepke/bridgefoundry.github.io/_posts/2018-04-18-finance-manager.md

 tags: draft
 ---

-Bridge Foundry is seeking a Finance Manager (part-time contract).
+Know someone who wants to change the world and keep the books?
+Bridge Foundry is seeking a part-time Finance Manager.

-This position is a great opportunity to help shape the success of our growing nonprofit organization, supporting the work of hundreds of volunteers who organize workshops, ...
+We are looking for someone who will help shape the success of our growing nonprofit organization, supporting the work of hundreds of volunteers who organize workshops around the world.

+Many of Bridge Foundry's core services to our volunteers are finance related: reimbursements for workshop expenses, funds transfers, grant applications, and so on.
+The Finance Manager will keep $$ and communication flowing smoothly so that our volunteers can focus on their efforts to increase diversity and inclusion in the tech industry.

+This is a great opportunity for someone with a finance background who wants to get better acquainted with the tech industry or anyone with great communication and bookkeeping skills.
+Please share!

 See full [job description](/job-description/finance-manager)